adam-jb/rust_connectivity_pt_tiles/README.md

 4. (Optional: only needed if running Planning app public transport API) Run `./target/release/find_nodes_near_each_other`.
 To create dataset of which nodes are near each other.
 Used by planning_app_public_transport_api; can skip this if using other apps.
 Takes 128gb RAM and ~1 day with 16cores

-Then build the docker container, or run with `cargo run --release`